dmanzer2/Next-Tailwind-Style-Guide/src/components/Button/README.md

 # Button Component

-A comprehensive, reusable button component that handles all button variations used throughout the Build and Bloom design system.
+A comprehensive, reusable button component that handles all button variations used throughout your design system.

 ## Features